 The Court is composed of 15 judges, who are elected for terms of office of nine years by the United Nations General Assembly and the Security Council.
 It is assisted by a Registry, its administrative organ.
 Its official languages are English and French.

-- You must be present at least 25 minutes before starting time of the presentations at the Visitor Centre.
+- You must be present at least 30 minutes before starting time of the tour at the Visitors Cente

-- Before and after visiting the ICJ and the PCA, you will have the opportunity to visit the Visitors Centre located by the main entrance of the Peace Palace, where you will find information about the Peace Palace and guided tours.
-Tickets for guided tours can be bought: www.vredespaleis.nl.
+- Before and after visiting the ICJ, you will have the opportunity to visit the Visitors Centre located by the main entrance of the Peace Palace, where you will find information about the Peace Palace and guided tours.

 2517 KJ The Hague